Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Equation of state inference

-In the absence of knowledge of the true compact-object mass distribution, we choose a uniform population model with support that extends beyond the maximum mass of all EoSs we consider.
+In the absence of knowledge of the true compact object mass distribution, we choose a uniform population model that extends beyond the maximum mass of all EoSs we consider.
 For a given EoS model, we further assume that all objects with $m\leq\Mmax$ are NSs.
-In other words, we assume that it is the EoS and not astrophysical formation mechanism that limits the maximum NS mass.
-Then, for observations of objects known \textit{a priori} to be NSs (such as \newNICER\, but unlike the components of the GW events), proper normalization of the mass prior correctly penalizes EoSs that predict a much larger $\Mmax$ than that observed in the NS population, see the denominator of Eq.~(9) in~\cite{Landry:2020vaw}.
-As described in Appendix A of~\cite{Landry:2020vaw}, this is a desirable Occam penalty favoring EoSs that occupy a smaller prior volume, all else being equal.
-If, instead, we chose our NS mass distribution to truncate below $\Mmax$---e.g.,~because we had knowledge of an astrophysical process that limits the maximum mass in the NS population---the same mass prior normalization would eliminate the Occam penalty, assigning equal marginal likelihood to all EoSs with $\Mmax$ greater than the largest NS mass predicted by the population.
-This distinction is particularly important for \newNICER, which strongly influences our inferred \Mmax.
+In other words, we assume that it is the EoS, and not the astrophysical formation mechanism, that limits the maximum NS mass.
+Then, for observations of objects known \textit{a priori} to be NSs (such as \newNICER, but unlike the components of the GW events), the normalization of the mass prior mildly penalizes EoSs that predict a maximum mass larger than all observed NS masses.
+This is an Occam penalty that favors EoSs that occupy a smaller prior volume and do not predict unobserved data in the form of very massive NSs, all else being equal.
+If, instead, we truncated the NS mass distribution below $\Mmax$---e.g.,~because we had knowledge of an astrophysical process that limits the maximum NS mass---all EoSs with $\Mmax$ greater than the largest population mass would be assigned equal marginal likelihood.
+However, such a choice would have to be accompanied by an arbitrary choice of the truncation mass, given our lack of prior knowledge about the upper limit of the astrophysical NS mass distribution.

+The distinction between these scenarios is important for any analysis of \newNICER, given its high mass.
+We employ a uniform mass distribution with a lower limit of $0.5\,\Msolar$; hence, an EoS with $\Mmax=3\,\Msolar$ is disfavored in our inference compared to an EoS with $\Mmax=2.5\,\Msolar$ by a factor of $(3-0.5)/(2.5-0.5)=1.25$.
+In the results presented in later sections, for example Fig.~\ref{fig:corner}, this contributes to the fact that the tail of our $\Mmax$ posterior is slightly tighter than the prior.
+More details and a quantitative assessment of the effect of the mass prior are given in the \hyperref[appendix]{Appendix}.